Acoustic Measurement Test Chambers

 The top graph shows the response of a single SEAS loudspeaker drive unit #7 measured fifty times with the chamber equalisation applied in a TTC900.
 The one-third octave curve is the error level at 95% confidence, is less than 0.2dB from 20Hz to 10kHz, even at the loudspeaker drivers resonance, up until 20kHz where the SPL drops off.

-The lower graph shows the results of a seriers of these loudspeaker drive units #2 to #7 but measured sixty eight times.
+The lower graph shows the results of a series of these loudspeaker drive units #2 to #7 but measured sixty-eight times.
 This shows greater variation as would be expected from different loudspeakers.
-Note: The minimum variance shown in the mid band is 0.25dB, is in agreement with the first graph, so these are genuine loudspeaker response variations.
+Note: The minimum variance shown in the mid-band is 0.25dB, at 95% confidence, is in agreement with the first graph, so these are genuine loudspeaker response variations.

-Hill Acoustics was formed in 2013, to promote loudspeaker test chambers based upon the Tetrahedral Test Chamber principle expounded by our Chief Technical Officer - Geoff Hill.
+Hill Acoustics was formed, to promote loudspeaker test chambers based upon the Tetrahedral Test Chamber principle expounded by our Chief Technical Officer - Geoff Hill.

 Loudspeaker measurements have long been a source of excessive variability with typical tolerances of +/- 3dB being the norm, whilst a tolerance of +/-0.1dB is typical for virtually all the rest of the equipment chain.

 Long frustrated by the state of loudspeaker measurements Geoff set out to provide a better alternative.
 Launched in 2013 we built various sizes of chambers whilst refining the theory & design.
-And understanding that international standardisation was a necessity we pursued this through publication of the principles with: The Audio Engineering Society, ALMA, ISEAT and working with the International Electrotechnical Committee (IEC-TC100), on updates to IEC 60268-5, 60268-21 & 22 and working with the AES SC-04-03 on the Loudspeaker Measurement Chambers, Information Document, AES73id-2019.
+And understanding that international standardisation was a necessity we pursued this through the publication of the principles through: The Audio Engineering Society, ALMA, ISEAT and working with the International Electrotechnical Committee (IEC-TC100), on updates to IEC 60268-5, 60268-21 & 22, he worked with the AES SC-04-03 on the Loudspeaker Measurement Chambers, Information Document, AES73id-2019.

 Hill Acoustics TTC's are manufactured in the UK by Spectral Measurement under license from Hill Acoustics.